tribbloid/spookystuff/README.md

 I'm trying to make the query language similar to the language-integrated query of Spark SQL.
 However, as organizations of websites are fundamentally different from relational databases, it may gradually evolve to attain maximum succinctness.

+If you want to write extension for this project, MAKE SURE you don't get *NotSerializableException* in a local run (it happens when Spark cannot serialize data when sending to another node), and keep all RDD entity's serialization footprint small to avoid slow partitioning over the network.

 Cluster Deployment
 -----------
 [This is a stub] Theoretically all Spark application that runs locally can be submitted to cluster by only changing its masterURL parameter in SparkConf.
 However I haven't test it myself.
 Some part of the code may not be optimized for cluster deployment.

-- Make sure PhantomJS is installed on all cluster nodes.

-- If you want to write extension for this project, MAKE SURE you don't get *NotSerializableException* in a local run (it happens when Spark cannot serialize data when sending to another node), and keep all RDD entity's serialization footprint small to avoid slow partitioning over the network.

 Maintainer
 -----------